johan-bjareholt/interpreter-test2/README.md

 run test.sh from the project root directory to test all testfiles in the testing directory.

 #### To-Do
-- Finish preprocess functionality and the return value from them
 - Finish support for functions
 - String manipulation
 - Support for floats